Mission, Purpose, & Responsibilities

 Objectives and Scope

-The scope of ITG includes, at the broadest, an alignment of IT outcomes required by the University for successful fulfillment of its mission.
-ITG encompasses appropriate university-wide IT decision-making activities, IT policy and standards development, IT risk optimization, assurance of IT benefit and value realization, optimization of IT investment and resource management, and the alignment of IT strategy to the overall university mission and strategy.
+The scope of IT Governance includes, at the broadest, an alignment of IT outcomes required by the university for successful fulfillment of its mission.
+IT Governance encompasses appropriate university-wide IT decision-making activities, IT policy and standards development, IT risk optimization, assurance of IT benefit and value realization, optimization of IT investment and resource management, and alignment of IT strategy to the overall university mission and strategy.

 IT Vision